 From October 2015 it is DWP's intention to begin selecting existing DLA claimants and letting them know the process for claiming PIP.
 Those who have turned 65 after the 8 April 2013 will be prioritised.

-For more information see the Gov.uk - Personal Independence Payment page.
+For more information visit Gov.uk - Personal Independence Payment.